-As we ventured to West-Flanders in Belgium last year — just as we did in the years before — I hadn’t anything specific in mind regarding any historical topic.
+As I ventured to West-Flanders in Belgium this year - just as we did in the last years - I hadn’t anything specific in mind regarding any historical topic.

 But as the master of your puppet-life is pulling strings, coincidence struck hard: First, the Swedish band Sabaton released their new album „The Great War“ on July 19th dealing with - you may have guessed it - World War I. Second, I saw a parade of a local Harley Davidson-MC which was named „Flanders Fields“.

-Due to the fact that we were spending our family holiday in Flanders, I researched a bit and was rather attracted into the world of The Great War than into facts about the MC I usually searched for.
+As we were spending our family holiday in Flanders, I researched a bit and was rather attracted into the world of The Great War than into facts about the MC I usually searched for.
 So the idea of pursuing facts and sites related to The Great War in Flanders was born by pure coincidence: In fact I was always interested in the events and atrocities of both World Wars.
-Anyway, I never thought that some free time in these holidays would be used to follow the path of many brave men that used to pay the highest price ever: Their lives.
+Anyway, I never thought that some free time in these holidays would be used to follow the path of many brave men that used to pay the highest price ever: Their lifes.

 So it came that I stumbled on John Mc Rae’s famous poem „In Flanders Fields“ which has been written on May 3rd, 1915.
-The piece is probably the best description of the disastrous events in Flanders.
+The piece of is probably the best description of the disastrous events in Flanders.
 Lieutenant Colonel John Alexander McCrae wrote it as he was touched by the death of one of his friends which fell in the Great War.
-Shortly after the funeral, which was held by McCrae himself, he spotted red poppies blossoming on the new grave and so the story of the „Flanders Poppy“ was born.
+Shortly after the funeral which was held my McCrae himself he spotted red poppies blossoming on the new grave and so the story of the „Flanders Poppy“ was born.

 „In Flanders fields the poppies blow